ibm-et/jupyter-samples/README.md

 ## License

-Copyright (c) 2015 IBM Corporation under the MIT license.
+Notebooks are copyright (c) 2015 IBM Corporation under the MIT license.
 See LICENSE for details.

+Sample data files, libraries, techniques, external publications, etc. are cited in the notebooks in which they are used.
+Those works remain under the copyright of their respective owners.